Note

 A simple regressor and example data.#

 We will fit a regressor containing a few choices on a toy dataset.
-We try 2 regressors: gradient boosting and random forest.
+We try 2 regressors: extra trees and ridge.
 They both have hyperparameters that we want to tune.

 from sklearn.ensemble import ExtraTreesRegressor